 Measurement of children anthropometric development

 Finally, data in the LSMS-ISA survey allow us to estimate household child development as a measure of child health.
-Many studies have tested and established a the link between children dietary diversity and the height for age Z-score (HAZ) (Arimond and Ruel, 2004; Steyn et al., 2006; Rah et al., 2010).
+Many studies have tested and established a the link between children dietary diversity and the height for age Z-score (HAZ) (Arimond and Ruel 2004; Steyn et al. 2006; Rah et al. 2010).
 We use our exogenous variables to test their effect on the HAZ.
 Once again, we need to make the assumption that dietary diversity is equal across all members of the household.
 The World Health Organisation anthropometric children data were used as references (World Health Organization, 2006).
 Two thousand, nine hundred and thirty-two childhood anthropometric parameters from the Uganda LSMS-ISA surveys were used in the HAZ estimation.
-Weight for age Z-score (WAZ) and weight for height Z-score (WHZ) were estimated using the same method for 2929 and 2964 children respectively.
+Weight for age Z-score (WAZ) and weight for height Z-score (WHZ) were estimated using the same method for 2,929 and 2,964 children respectively.

-Results and discussion
+4. Results and discussion